saunaksinha/assignment/README.md

 The response JSON objects are prepared adhering to the sample JSON provided in the requirement.

+The server.port has also been overridden in the application.properties file to 8090, thereby application will run on port 8090 instead 8080(default).

+This project has Lombok added as dependency , hence same need to be applied to the IDE before running test cases/ build from the IDE.
+I was using STS and I had to install Lombok jar into STS.

-This application has been build using Spring Boot 2.
+This application has been built using Spring Boot 2.
 Following is the technology stack that has been used with respect to the application:
 Java 11
 Spring Boot 2